scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 **Mutual curiosity**.
 We make serious efforts to be inclusive to participants of various backgrounds.
 The different perspectives of our friends are part of what we wish to learn.

-## Why is Scicloj organizing this Group

-Scicloj is an open-source group working on a stack of tools and libraries for data science using the Clojure programming language.

-A few of us care a lot about the probabilistic/Bayesian paradigm and find it a promising approach in general

-Moreover, We believe there are some common core ideas in common between Clojure, the programming language, and Bayesian Statistics, the scientific method.
-They both seek simple, coherent, and conceptually clear solutions to problems, and they both dare to diverge from mainstream approaches in order to achieve that.

-The Scicloj approach to building a data science stack is based on building bridges to other languages and ecosystems.
-This seems compatible with the spirit of the Bayesian community and its subcommunities, where different technological flavors respect and learn from each other.

-Creating a polyglot study group -- one where different programming languages and styles of thinking meet to learn together -- is also a way to challenge ourselves to learn more about other ecosystems, and hopefully encourage friends from those ecosystems to be curious about Clojure.